-Room21 Big Band is a 22-piece band featuring 2 vocalists.
+Room21 Big Band is a 22-piece band featuring 2 resident vocalists as well as an Andrews Sisters tribute trio who we call the Axholme Sisters.
 The band is based in Haxey (in North Lincolnshire just south of the Humber Bridge) and we draw our musicians from Lincolnshire, Nottinghamshire and South Yorkshire.

 A regular performer at social events, dinner dances and 1940s occasions

 across the region, our ‘Fabulous Forties Nights’ are extremely popular and the